 Some of the U.S. criticisms are fair.
 For instance, under the First Amendment, older minors possess greater rights than pre-adolescents, and should not be treated the same way.
-Similarly, the “right to be forgotten” creates free expression tensions; to its credit, the EU draft proposal appears to provide exceptions for free speech.
+Similarly, the “right to be forgotten” creates free expression tensions.
 The U.S. position on interoperability, however, is of concern.

 The U.S. - EU Safe Harbor Framework was cited as an example of a bilateral interoperability program.
 The Framework is an agreement between the European Commission and the United States Department of Commerce, whereby companies can join the Safe Harbor to demonstrate--in theory--compliance with the strong protection afforded by the EU Data Protection Directive.1 The framework was widely criticized in 2002, 2004, and 2008 for its lack of effectiveness to protect privacy.
 For many, the Safe Harbor represents a weak compromise between the comprehensive legislative model selected by the European Union, versus the self–regulatory model adopted by the U.S. which fails to meaningfully protect privacy (Read here, here and here to learn more about the criticisms against the Safe Harbor Framework).